salrashid123/gcpsamples/gcs_csek_signedurl/README.md

 - ```x-goog-meta-icecreamflavor```  is a custom/user-defined header value
 - ```x-goog-encryption-algorithm:AES256```  indicates csek will be used

-What we are not specifying are the encryption key values:
+Note: what we are not specifying are the encryption key values:

  ```
 x-goog-encryption-key: